erroronline1/qualitymanagement/readme.md

 you can assign the documents to bundles in the third sheet where you have special use cases to use some of the documents everytime. this works similar to the assignment matrix for checkpoints. you can choose from your own documents or insert different paths to external files.

 ![checkpoints](assets/xlsm_checkpoints.png)
-on save the list of checkpoints will update (for the dropdown option in assigning in sheet one) and all documents assigned will be written beside the checkpoints in sheet two. checkpoints on sheet one will be considered based on the header row. the list of documents for bundle assignment updates itself (insertion and deletion) and the bundles will be written like in the first sheets. if you work direct within the list you will be prompted for exports, but not during registration of documents. first step is to export the list without code for your colleagues without the risk of them messing something up. on new versions an email will pop up to notify about the recently changed documents and the respective mark left deleted. you will have to input paths to be replaced and the equivalent insertions. you can set default paths for export and replacements within the code to speed these things up. docm-links will be replaced with pdf-links and the document bundle matrix will be updated with links as well. *the resulting file might work as your backup plan in case the assistant is broken. or you do not want to use it ( not recommended ;) )* afterwards you can export the list of documents as well as the document bundles to the assistant. if you skip the first prompts the replace/insertion path will be asked for later. as long as the file is open the inputs will be remembered.
+on save the list of checkpoints will update (for the dropdown option in assigning in sheet one) and all documents assigned will be written aside the checkpoints in sheet two. checkpoints on sheet one will be considered based on the header row. the list of documents for bundle assignment updates itself (insertion and deletion) and the bundles will be written like in the first sheet. if you work direct within the list you will be prompted for exports, but not during registration of documents. first step is to export the list without code for your colleagues without the risk of them messing something up. on new versions an email will pop up to notify about the recently changed documents and the respective mark left deleted. you will have to input paths to be replaced and the equivalent insertions. you can set default paths for export and replacements within the code of the locals-module to speed these things up. docm-links will be replaced with pdf-links if applicable according to the format column and the document bundle matrix will be updated with links as well. *the resulting file might work as your backup plan in case the assistant is broken. or you do not want to use it ( not recommended ;) )* afterwards you can export the list of documents as well as the document bundles to the assistant. if you skip the first prompts the replace/insertion path will be asked for later. as long as the file is open the inputs will be remembered.

 [back to top](#bottle-light-quality-management-software)